ORCA card: Low-income fare

 The ORCA LIFT program discounts fares to $1.00 per ride for users of the ORCA card earning less than 200 percent of the federal poverty level.
 Seniors and those with disabilities are also eligible for reduced fare payments under the Regional Reduced Fare Permit (RRFP) program.

 Criticism

 New card fee

 A new ORCA card costs $3; prior to May 2022, this fee was $5, one of the highest prices for a public transportation smart card in the United States.
-The King County Council has requested a study on the impact of either eliminating the $5 fee or adding $5 in value to all newly purchased cards.
-The report will be due in February 2017.
+The King County Council requested a study in 2016 on the impact of either eliminating the $5 fee or adding $5 in value to all newly purchased cards.
+The report, delivered in June 2017 by Metro, calculated that each card costs $8 to administer and process and a $3 fee would reduce revenue by $1.67 million annually.

 The $5 fee was waived for all new cards for a three-month period beginning December 1, 2020, due to the COVID-19 pandemic.
 The fee on youth cards was waived through May 2021 and was later permanently eliminated.